Acorn Hollow Bantams

 This illustration demonstrates how Wyandotte type relates to a circle

-My introduction to Wyandotte bantams came when I admired a friend’s flock of Blacks and he sent me some hatching eggs.
+My introduction to Wyandotte bantams came when I admired a friend’s flock of Blacks and he sent me some hatching eggs the following spring.
 It didn’t take long for me to realize that the ‘Dottes were the breed for me.
 I loved their curvy type and short, strong heads.
 They had rose combs so no problems with freezing in the winter.
 They were clean legged which meant no problems with broken foot feathering and fewer problems with leg mites.
-They did not suffer with fertility problems, were heavy feathered enough to produce eggs right through the coldest winters, and if I wanted them to be, they made excellent broodies and mothers.
-Most Wyandotte bantam males are assertive but not aggressive and the females are most friendly little chickens.
-In short, the Wyandottes as a breed have the whole package as far as I am concerned.
+They did not suffer from fertility problems, were heavy feathered enough to produce eggs right through the coldest winters, and if I wanted them to be, they made excellent broodies and mothers.
+Most Wyandotte bantam males are assertive but not mean, and the females are most friendly little chickens.
+In short, the Wyandottes as a breed has the whole package as far as I am concerned.

 Champ Buff Wyandotte Bantam at 2008 Eastern Nation